Close menu

 Meet The Demands of Today’s (and Tomorrow’s) Traveller

-So, who is it that you're are trying to attract with these sustainable travel offerings?
+So, who is it that you are trying to attract with these sustainable travel offerings?

-Gen Z is a demographic which wants to travel sustainably and, according to some reports, are three times as likely to get involved with volunteering or regenerative travel projects when visiting another country.
+• The majority of Gen Z wants to travel sustainably and are three times more likely to engage in volunteering or regenerative travel projects while visiting other countries.

-And with the global sustainable tourism industry valued at 181 billion USD and growing all the time, there is significant uplift available for companies, organisations and providers who implement successful sustainable tourism opportunities and who actively partner with those in the travel industry with sustainability at the forefront of their business model.
+And with the global sustainable tourism industry valued at 3.12 trillion in 2024 and growing all the time, there is significant uplift available for companies, organisations and providers who implement successful sustainable tourism opportunities and who actively partner with those in the travel industry with sustainability at the forefront of their business model.

 Accor Hotels: A Successful Case Study In Going Single-Use Plastic Free